-Financial assets at fair value through profit or loss are financial assets held for trading.
+Financial Assets at Fair Value through Profit or Loss: Financial assets at fair value through profit or loss are financial assets held for trading.
 A financial asset is classified in this category if acquired principally for the purpose of selling in the short term.
-Derivatives are classified as held for trading unless they are designated as hedges.
+Derivatives are classified as held for trading unless they are designed as hedges.
 Assets in this category are classified as current assets.
 These assets are measured at fair value with gains or losses recognised in the profit or loss.